gdimitrovdev/talio/docs/Backlog Draft.md

         - it could be possible to create and join boards using shortcuts
         - it could be possible to open a board's settings using shortcuts
         - other shortcuts could be included, potentially matching to all functionalities
+- ### Protected Boards
+    - As a user, I should be able to determine what kind of access to give to other users when I share a board with them to ensure the safety of the data in each board
+        - there should be a code(or a password) that gives "read-only" access to the board, which enables users to view any area of the board but prevents them from making changes.
+        - if a user has entered a "read-only" code for a board they should be able to share it with others, but they should not be able to access the read/write code for that board
+        - if a user has read/write permission for a board they should be able to access (and thus be able to share) both the read code and the read/write code for that particular board
+    - As a user, I should be able to upgrade my privileges for a board by entering another code in order to keep my boards ordered and in good condition
+        - if a user has "read-only" privileges to a board and they enter the read/write code for that board, they should automatically be "upgraded" to have read/write privileges to that board (with the board showing only once in the board list)
 - ### Manage Server
     - As an administrator, I want to have an application which I can access from anywhere in order to manage the server when I need to, without being physically there.
         - it should be possible to manage the server remotely, i.e., from the client side